jelovac/mysql-coding-style/README.md

 * Indentation MUST be performed using spaces and not tabs.
 * Indent size MUST be 4 spaces.

+Note: This is highly opiniated so we might decide later to switch to tabs over spaces.

 ### Aliases

 * MUST use the AS keyword.